sergiodxa/remix-auth-oauth2/README.md

 A strategy to use and implement OAuth2 framework for authentication with federated services like Google, Facebook, GitHub, etc.

+> [!WARN]
+> This strategy expects the identity provider to strictly follow the OAuth2 specification.
+If the provider does not follow the specification and diverges from it, this strategy may not work as expected.

 ## Supported runtimes

 | Runtime    | Has Support |